h2oai/datatable/docs/api/frame/to_csv.rst

         will be returned.

     sep: str
-        Field separator for the output.
-It must be a single-character string.
+        Field separator, must be a single-character string.

     quoting: csv.QUOTE_* | "minimal" | "all" | "nonnumeric" | "none"
         `"minimal"` | `csv.QUOTE_MINIMAL`